10 Best Sunless Self-Tanners for Summer 2020 on Amazon

 There’s a reason that St. Tropez has been the standard in self-tanning for years.
 Devotees swear it’s worth every cent for its realistic-looking color (no orange Oompa Loompa shade) and durability, saying it doesn’t rub off on white t-shirts or sheets.
 It isn’t the quickest or the easiest to apply but the results are worth the extra time it takes.
 (Try these 15 summer foods for gorgeous, glowing skin.)

 When all you need is a simple, no-frills self-tanner, you can’t beat Banana Boat.
 It gives a natural-looking color and is as easy to apply as smoothing on lotion.
 Bonus: It’s safe for reefs so you can wear it in the ocean without worrying about damaging the ecosystem.
-(These are the weird things that give you glowing skin.)
+(On that note, here are some reef-safe sunscreens you can also try.)

 Best natural-ingredients option